-- ✤ Law Enforcement Programs - Prevention and Education Programs
+- ❖ Law Enforcement Programs - Prevention and Education Programs

-According to the 2023 New Mexico HIDTA Drug Threat Assessment, New Mexico had the nation's second highest violent crime rate in 2022 - 7.8 incidents per 1,000 residents versus 4.0 nationwide.
-Property crime is also higher than the national average, coming in at 28.4 incidents per 1,000 residents versus 19.6 nationwide.
-Albuquerque crime offenses accounted for more than half of the state's crime overall.
-In 2022, Albuquerque had 13.4 violent crimes per 1,000 residents and 50.1 property crimes per 1,000 residents.
-Thie high numbers of violent crime and property crime are commonly associated with a drug use problem.
+According to the 2025 New Mexico HIDTA Drug Threat Assessment, New Mexico had - 9.0 incidents per 1,000 residents versus 4.0 nationwide in 2024.
+Property crime is also higher than the national average, coming in at 32.2 incidents per 1,000 residents versus 20.7 nationwide.
+Statewide Impact Operations are another strategic approach utilized by New Mexico recipients of JAG funding to combat violent crime.
+These operations have had a positive impact on the issue of gun violence by targeting and arresting repeat offenders of gun related and violent crimes.
+JAG funds supported a minimum of 391 operations and 99 crime scene investigations during 2023.
 The State of New Mexico encompasses 121,589 square miles and is sparsely populated with an estimated population of 2,135,024.
 Sixty-eight percent of the state's population resides in the four (4) metropolitan statistical areas (MSAs): Albuquerque, Las Cruces, Santa Fe, and Farmington.
-In 2021, New Mexico also had 578 deaths caused by firearms, the third highest rate of firearms deaths in the United States per 100k population.
-This crime data illustrates the growing culture of violence in New Mexico, which in conjunction with the increase in gun violence and drug related offenses make public and officer safety a priority for the state.
+In 2022, New Mexico also had 571 deaths caused by firearms, the third highest rate of firearms deaths in the United States per 100k population.
+This crime data illustrates the growing culture of violence in New Mexico, which make public and officer safety a priority for the state.

-New Mexico has historically endorsed regionally coordinated law enforcement and prevention and education programs with the Byrne JAG funding.
+New Mexico has historically endorsed regionally coordinated law enforcement and prevention and education programs with the JAG funding.
 The purpose of this endorsement was to sustain evidence-based, intelligence-driven, multi-jurisdictional, drug trafficking enforcement, highway interdiction, and criminal gang activity suppression.
-To accomplish these tasks, Byrne JAG funding has been used on purpose areas that include but are not limited to 1) community outreach efforts that inform target communities about gang activity within their communities and discourage youth involvement with gangs; and 2) support for Multi-Jurisdictional Task Forces (MJTFs) who are working to apprehended violent offenders, to stem gun violence, and to dismantle/disrupt drug trafficking organizations.
+To accomplish these tasks, JAG funding has been used on purpose areas that include but are not limited to 1) community outreach efforts that inform target communities about gang activity within their communities and discourage youth involvement with gangs; and 2) support for Multi-Jurisdictional Task Forces (MJTFs) who are working to apprehended violent offenders, to stem gun violence, and to dismantle/disrupt drug trafficking organizations.

-NMDPS and DEAC will continue to support agencies that demonstrate their ability to implement evidence-based projects and/or programs with the specific goal of reducing violent crime, use the New Mexico HIDTA Threat Assessment and Drug Strategy, and maintain their Uniform Crime Reporting (UCR) requirements.
-In addition, in the aftermath of numerous public shootings, DEAC encourages the investment of JAG Funds in evidence-based programs designed to reduce gun violence and enforce existing firearms laws.
+NMDPS and DEAC will continue supporting agencies that effectively implement evidence-based projects and programs aimed at reducing violent crime.
+This includes utilizing the New Mexico HIDTA Threat Assessment and Drug Strategy while maintaining compliance with Uniform Crime Reporting (UCR) requirements.
+Additionally, in response to numerous public shootings, DEAC encourages the allocation of JAG Funds toward evidence-based initiatives focused on reducing gun violence and enforcing existing firearms laws.